VarunNair2403/fintech-rag-research-assistant/README.md

 ## Why I Built This

-I built this as a portfolio project targeting AI PM roles at fintech companies like Stripe, Plaid, Goldman Sachs, and Bloomberg.
 The goal was to demonstrate:

 - **RAG architecture** — the most important LLM pattern in enterprise AI today, used by every major AI product team
 - **Fintech domain expertise** — working with real SEC filings, understanding revenue models, risk factors, and competitive dynamics